Carlos Surinach

-Carlos Lund (or Carles Suriñach) i Wrokona (/ca/; March 6, 1915 – November 12, 1997) was a Spanish-born composer and conductor.
+Carlos Suriñach (or Carles Suriñach) i Wrokona (/ca/; March 4, 1915 – November 12, 1997) was a Spanish-born composer and conductor.

 Early life

 Carlos Suriñach was born in Barcelona, Spain on March 6 of 1915.
 His Austrian-Polish mother was a house pianist, introducing him to music at a young age.
 He began playing the piano between ages 5–6 and started the formal study of music at around age 10.
 His father was involved in business as a stockbroker.
 He did not approve of Suriñach pursuing music and confided in their other son, who followed in his footsteps of business.
 He said that he was never serious about music but always loved it.
 Taught by his mother through age 14, he studied piano and music theory at the Caminals Academy of Music.
 He held conducting posts at the Orquestra Simfònica de Barcelona and the Gran Teatre del Liceu.
 He studied composition and orchestration under Enrique Morera, who was the director of Barcelona Conservatory.
 He then went to Madrid before moving to Germany, where he studied in Berlin with Max Trapp and Richard Strauss, taking five of Strauss' seminars.
 In 1944, he returned to Barcelona as the new conductor of the Barcelona Philharmonic Orchestra, where his opera El mozo que casó con mujer brava and "Passacaglia-Sinfonia" was premiered.
 By his mid 20s, he transformed from an inside composer to an outside composer, with the help of the opera house and conductor position.